White Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have been underdogs six times over their past 10 games and lost every one of those contests.
+- The White Sox have been underdogs seven times over their past 10 games and lost every one of those contests.

-- In their last 10 matchups with a total posted by oddsmakers, the White Sox and their opponents are 4-4-2 when it comes to hitting the over.
+- When it comes to the total, the White Sox and their foes are 4-4-2 in their previous 10 contests.

-- The White Sox's previous 10 contests have not had a runline set by oddsmakers.

 White Sox Betting Records & Stats

-- The White Sox have come away with two wins in the 11 contests they have been listed as the underdogs in this season.
+- The White Sox have been underdogs in 12 games this season and have come away with the win two times (16.7%) in those contests.

-- Chicago has not entered a game this season as a bigger underdog on the moneyline than the +165 odds on it winning this game.
+- Chicago has been at least a +125 moneyline underdog four times this season, but was upset in all of those games.

-- The moneyline set for this matchup implies the White Sox have a 37.7% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that the White Sox have a 44.4% chance of pulling out a win.

 - The White Sox have yet play a game with a spread this season.